 doing it everywhere made a mess of the generic Linux mm code and it

-it for the most important subset of mm routines is not so bad.
-It's
+for the most important subset of mm routines is not so bad.
+It's a

-dynamic run-time test everywhere (unless I'm mistaken) -- I wonder
+run-time test everywhere (unless I'm mistaken) -- I wonder if that

 We've actually seen a benefit for this, despite the cost of the

 non-static parameters, for both VMI Linux with shadow pagetables on

 ESX and VMI Linux with direct pagetables on Xen.
 Turns out that as

 long as the call EIP is predictable, the parameters do not necessarily

 need to be so, and modern processors are getting much better at branch